|

 In a blender, process all marinating ingredients into a smooth paste.

-the grill surface thoroughly.
-Grill the skewered lamb pieces, frequently
+Clean the grill surface thoroughly.
+Grill the skewered lamb pieces,

-bed of rice pilaf, stir-fried vegetables, supplemented with tomato, cucumber and
+on the bed of rice pilaf, stir-fried vegetables, supplemented with tomato,

 Lamb Choyla